NHL Standings Predictions: Preseason Edition

 1) Washington Capitals

 ANALYSIS: The reigning champs are returning almost their entire roster and the Capitals have always been a good regular-season team.
-Sure, there could be a Stanley Cup hangover — did you see those Cup stands? — and repeating has never been tougher, but it’s hard to bet against Washington topping the Metro standings.
+Sure, there could be a Stanley Cup hangover — did you see those

+keg Cup stands? — and repeating has never been tougher, but it’s hard to bet against Washington topping the Metro standings.
 The coaching change, with Todd Reirden promoted to take over from Barry Trotz, should be pretty seamless.
 There is no reason — other than Alex Ovechkin’s hangover — to expect the Capitals to take a step back.
 As long as Braden Holtby stays healthy, this team should stay in contention.

 2) Pittsburgh Penguins